 Holidays can bring the spirit of giving into our lives and because Los Angeles is one giant city.
 There’s a lot you can do to give back to your community!
 LA has a large homeless community which many non-profit organizations are trying to help.
-From cooking meals, to providing housing, or even to mentoring and giving school lessons to children that are homeless.
-Then there’s other mentoring programs for underprivileged children, and non-profit organizations that focus solely on helping out our furry friends who don’t have homes yet!
-Whether you want to spend your time with the homeless, the children, or the animals, there’s a way to give back for everyone.
+From cooking meals, to providing housing, or even mentoring and giving school lessons to children that are homeless.
+Then there are other mentoring programs for underprivileged children and non-profit organizations that focus solely on helping out our furry friends who don’t have homes yet!
+Whether you want to spend your time with the homeless, the children, or the animals, there’s a way to give back to everyone.
 Here’s a list of where to volunteer in Los Angeles.

 Midnight Mission has been helping the homeless through counseling, education, job placement and more for over 100 years.
 As a volunteer, you can opt to assist with meal service prep, sorting clothes and donations, tutoring, painting, among many other things.
 Also, you can opt to volunteer once a year or weekly if you so choose!